Live export - keep up the pressure

 If you'd like to be part of the list, just send an email to our convenor.

 News and Views

-- Also bear in mind that sheep are not the only species to suffer because of the shocking live trade industry.
+- Also bear in mind that sheep and cattle are not the only species to suffer because of the shocking live trade industry.
 There are now concerns about the export of donkeys to China, for their skins to be used in Chinese medicine.
 Even if the animals are not exported live, there are plans to kill more donkeys here to export their hides.
 Please add your voice to stop this happening.

 - A recent report shows how the US could reach up to three quarters of its greenhouse gas reduction target by eating beans instead of beef.
 Why is the AJP the only political party that recognises the impact of meat-eating on climate change?
 Read more